jdiedrich02/Solar-System/README.md

 Ofcouse this app I made for fun because I love space, but it is cool to think of what can be found using it.

+## How It Works
+For this project I was using Java version 15.0.1 from 2020-10-20.
+Make sure to have Java installed.
+You can find the list of downloads here: https://www.oracle.com/java/technologies/downloads/

+In my personal environment, I was using VS Code and running the program from there.
+This project uses Java Swing as well as Java AWT.
+When running it from VS Code, it handled all of the imports and installs from there.
+Using the terminal, it might be a little different.

+Once it is up and running enjoy the view of our solar system!!

 ## Possible Additions

 - In the Future, I would like to add support for placing the circles at a specific start point.
 Right now they are all aligned when first initialized which can be troublesome.
 Hopefully I will add this in the near future.
+- I would also like to add a settings tab feature, this will help with the intial starting positions.
+Here as well I want to add a feature for the user to add a Earth speed integer.
+This way the orbits (mostly for the outer planets) can be a bit faster.
+This will make it easier for observations.

+Any feedback is greatly appreciated, if there is an issue or feature that might seem cool to add please create an issue!